rexrainbow/phaser3-rex-notes/docs/docs/jigsaw.md

     - `true` : Align position of created image game objects to target game object (`gameObjects`).
 Default value when `add` is set to `true`.
     - `false` : Don't set position of created image game objects.
 Default value when `add` is set to `false`.
 - `objectPool` : An array of image game objects, will reuse image game objects from this pool.
 Optional.
-- `cellImages` : Return image game objects.
+- `pieces` : Return piece game objects.